Neptune Blog

 We’ll follow the framework available in GitHub Docs.
 This action will be activated on push to the main branch.

 1. First, we define some environment variables that will be used later.
-Some of them such as repository, service, cluster, and container name was defined in previous steps.
+Some of them such as repository, service, cluster, and container name were defined in previous steps.
 The AWS region is related to the AWS profile.

-Defining environment variables | Source: Author
+Defining environment variables: region, cluster name, ECS service name, etc. | Source: Author

-2. ECS task definition can be stored as .json file in the repository and is available under ECS -> Task Definition -> Your definition name -> JSON tab
+2. ECS task definition can be stored as .json file in the repository and is available under ECS -> Task Definition -> Your definition name -> JSON tab.

 ECS task definition